visit-dav/visit/src/doc/data_into_visit/XdmfFormat.rst

 An example of a curvilinear mesh
 --------------------------------

-A curvilinear mesh consists of a structured mesh where the coordinates are specified as multi-dimensional arrays of values.
+A curvilinear mesh consists of a structured mesh where the coordinates are specified as multidimensional arrays of values.
 The mesh can be 2D or 3D.
 It is defined by a ``2DSMesh`` or ``3DSMesh`` topology.